Char-grilled Aubergine and Roasted Tomato Salad with Feta Cheese

 First of all skin the tomatoes by covering them with boiling water for 1 minute, then drain them and slip off their skins.

 Cut them in half and place them on the baking tray, cut-side up, then season well, drizzle 1 tablespoon of the olive oil over and place them on the top shelf of the oven to roast for 50-60 minutes.
-You can click on our Cookery School Video on the right to watch how to skin tomatoes.
+You can click on our Cookery School Video on this page to watch how to skin tomatoes.

 After this time, leave them aside to cool.
 While they're cooling, cut the aubergines across into ½ inch (1 cm) slices, lay the slices on a board and lightly sprinkle them with salt on both sides.
 Leave them for 20 minutes to draw out some of the excess moisture, then blot them dry with kitchen paper.
 Next, brush them on both sides using 1 tablespoon of the olive oil and season with freshly milled black pepper.